happyhorseskull/you-can-datamosh-on-linux/README.md

 which will show a list of available formats for the video on the page.

-NOTE: If youtube-dl fails to download youtube videos try it on another site before declaring youtube-dl broken.
+NOTE: If youtube-dl fails to download youtube videos try it on another site before deciding youtube-dl is broken.
 Sometimes youtube makes changes to its video player and it takes the youtube-dl team a few days to catch up.